yakovgavryushov/proj66---booklist-api/README.md

 NOTE: The only source of books now it russian e-bookstore "labirint.ru", but later others can be added, if it will possible

-also: to add all the genres to the list -- you should click every genre just once and it will be added
+also: to add all the genres to the list -- you should click every genre just once and it will be added (in future something better will be implemented)